Google alums launch Maslo, a digital companion to mediate technology’s uncanny valley

 Ingram left Google in December of 2016 and Poindexter followed in February.
 The two moved down to Los Angeles and began collaborating on the project that would eventually become Maslo.

-Over the long term, the two founders think of Maslo as a gateway to interacting with other services that a user may need — and one that is completely focused on security.
-Other tools can help with therapy, self-improvement, education, or entertainment, and Maslo wants to be the funnel that prompts users to take advantage of those services when necessary.
+Over the long-term, the two founders think of Maslo as a gateway to interacting with other services that a user may need — and one that is completely focused on security.
+Other tools can help with therapy, self-improvement, education or entertainment, and Maslo wants to be the funnel that prompts users to take advantage of those services when necessary.

 Importantly, in this era of increased privacy protection, the two have built Maslo so that most of the user information that Maslo collects stays on a user’s device rather than on servers that the company hosts.
 “Privacy and trust is the most critical to us,” says Ingram.
 “We’ve designed the architecture in a way that does keep a lot of the sensitive information on the phone.
 We do have to upload some things to the cloud in a secure way to continue to develop Maslow’s back end and machine learning… [But] we don’t have access to the actual voice note… we are able to interpret whatever is shared using our algorithms.”